temoto/vender/hardware/mega-firmware/readme.md

 # What

 Firmware for MDB adapter.
-Later called mega because ATMega328p MCU was used.
+Later called mega because ATMega MCU was used.

 Usage patterns:
 - VMC requests: MDB bus reset